computergeek1507/GVSU-CIS641-Jolly-Snowman/meetings/GVSU-CIS641-JollySnowman-2021-10-23.md

 - SH shared a library that could be used to send the commands to the lights.

 Goals for next week:
-- Hold a collaborative coding session.
+- Hold a collaborative coding session (all members working together).
 - Future direction and potential feature development as time allows.